pavelchowdhury99/stored_procedures_and_functions_in_sql/README.md

-# Store procedures and Function in SQL
+# Stored procedures and Function in SQL

 ## Analogy
 A **function** can be compared to a function in any programing language, it can take inputs but only return singular results or single tables.